 Scammers are getting increasingly sophisticated in their attempts to get your money or personal details.
 Be alert and protect yourself from being scammed by following our tips.

 Scams target people of all backgrounds, ages and income levels across Australia.
-There's no one group of people who are more likely to become a victim of a scam.
-It's not only the naïve and gullible who fall victim; all of us may be vulnerable to a scam at some time.
+There's no one group of people who are more likely to become a victim of a scam, all of us may be vulnerable to a scam at some time.

 - Be alert to the fact that scams exist.
 When dealing with uninvited contacts from people or businesses, whether it's over the phone, by mail, email, in person or on a social networking site, always consider the possibility that the approach may be a scam.
 Remember, if it looks too good to be true, it probably is.

-- Do not open suspicious texts, pop-up windows or emails – delete them: If unsure, verify the identity of the contact through an independent source such as a phone book or online search.
+- Do not open suspicious texts, pop-up windows or click on links or attachments in emails – delete them: If unsure, verify the identity of the contact through an independent source such as a phone book or online search.
 Don't use the contact details provided in the message sent to you.

 - Keep your personal details secure.
 Put a lock on your mailbox and shred your bills and other important documents before throwing them out.
 Keep your passwords and pin numbers in a safe place.
 Be very careful about how much personal information you share on social media sites.
 Scammers can use your information and pictures to create a fake identity or to target you with a scam.